dojo/dojo.io/TUTORIAL.md

 ```

-This will replace the tag with the file's contents and apply syntax-highlight to it with the assumption that the contents are JavaScript code.
+This will replace the tag with the file's contents and apply syntax highlighting to it with the assumption that the contents are JavaScript code.

-- If the file doesn't contain JavaScript, then the `lang` parameter can be added to change the syntax highlighting rules:
+- If the file does not contain JavaScript, then the `lang` parameter can be added to change the syntax highlighting rules:

  ```markdown